 Rate Classification Particulars 15% Standard rate Except for those included in the First and Third Schedules of the Law, all products and services imported to or provided in Bangladesh are subject to the Standard Rate.
-Below 15% Reduced rate All goods and services included in the Third Schedule are subject to a Reduced Rate 0% Zero-rated All exports and deemed exports of goods and services from Bangladesh are subject to a zero rate N/A Exempted Any goods and service included in the First Schedule or a Statutory Regulatory Order ("SRO") specifically issued for the purpose of granting exemptions.
+Below 15% Reduced rate All goods and services included in the Third Schedule are subject to a Reduced Rate 0% Zero-rated All exports and deemed exports of goods and services from Bangladesh are subject to a zero rate N/A Exempted Any goods and services included in the First Schedule or a Statutory Regulatory Order ("SRO") issued explicitly to grant exemptions.

-VAT is payable by a VAT registrant on a monthly basis before the 15th of the month following its collection.
+VAT is payable by a VAT registrant monthly before the 15th day of the month following its collection.

 VAT levied on the importation of goods into Bangladesh is imposed based on CIF prices (including import duties and excise taxes) and is collected upon import at the customs clearance point along with related customs duties.
-The Customs Department is in charge of collecting and remitting import VAT to the NBR.
+The Customs Department oversees collecting and remitting import VAT to the NBR.

-The VAT system in Bangladesh follows a typical offsetting formula (i.e., Input Tax Credit, discussed below) whereby an operator computes VAT on a monthly basis by netting the value of its Output Tax (VAT amount collected from the customers when selling goods or providing service) against its Input VAT (VAT paid to the seller of goods or service provider) and allows requests for a VAT refund (when there is a negative balance) that can be carried-forward to the following month (up to a maximum of six months) in situations when the level of Input Tax is higher than Output Tax.
-After six months, the VAT registrant may apply to the authority for a refund
+The VAT system in Bangladesh follows a typical offsetting formula (i.e., Input Tax Credit, discussed below) whereby an operator computes VAT monthly by netting the value of its Output Tax (VAT amount collected from the customers when selling goods or providing service) against its Input VAT (VAT paid to the seller of goods or service provider) and allows requests for a VAT refund (when there is a negative balance) that can be carried forward to the following month (up to a maximum of six months) in situations when the level of Input Tax is higher than Output Tax.
+After six months, the VAT registrant may apply to the authority for a refund.